Tour of England & South Africa 1921Captain: Warwick Armstrong

-Not selected:all-rounders Arthur Liddicut (Victoria),
+Not selected:all-rounders Arthur Liddicut (Victoria), Arthur Richardson (South Australia)

 Pellew accepted his place on condition that he could leave Australia a fortnight later than the rest of the team to allow him to complete his business arrangements.

 WithdrawalOn 22 February Charlie Kelleway declined his invitation for business reasons, so Hendry was included.

 Time between selection and departure from Australia

 (18 February - 22 March)

 Manager Sidney Smith and the ten players from New South Wales sailed from Sydney on the RMS 'Osterley' to Melbourne where they were joined by Armstrong, Mayne, McDonald and Ryder.They took the trans-continental train to Western Australia.
 South Australian Pellew met his colleagues at Riverton, SA, but did not travel with them.He followed two weeks later, sailing on the 'Mantua'.

 The Australians played two matches in Western Australia.

 The party, minus Pellew, left Fremantleon 22 March in the same ship, the 'Osterley', as the 1920-21 MCC touring party.
 The Ceylon match was cancelled.Passing through the Suez Canal on 10 April, they disembarked at Nice and travelled overland by rail to Paris